DJI Mini 5 Pro Review 2026: Price, Fly More Combo & Comparison

-Drones have been my constant companions on every trip since 2017.
-I started with the DJI Mavic Pro, then came the Mavic Air 2, the Mini 3 Pro, the Mini 4 Pro—and now I'm flying the DJI Mini 5 Pro.
-Each generation has been a leap forward, but the jump from the Mini 4 Pro to the Mini 5 Pro feels like going from amateur league to professional league.
-In this detailed review, I'll explain what the Mini 5 Pro is truly capable of, where its limitations lie, and whether the upgrade is worthwhile for you.
+Drones have accompanied me on every trip since 2017.
+I started with the DJI Mavic Pro, then came the Mavic Air 2, Mini 3 Pro, Mini 4 Pro — and now I fly the DJI Mini 5 Pro.
+Each generation has been a leap, but the step from the Mini 4 Pro to the Mini 5 Pro feels like going from amateur league to the Bundesliga.
+In this detailed review after over a year of intensive use and hundreds of flight hours, I'll explain what the Mini 5 Pro is really capable of, where its limitations lie, and whether the upgrade from the Mini 4 Pro is worth it for you.

-Before we get into the practical details, here are the most important specs:
+Before we get into the practical details, here are the most important specs: DJI Mini 5 Pro:

 Sensor: 1-inch CMOS, 48 megapixels